hektonian/DataSource/README.md

 It is entirely possible to use data source for repositories.
 This will, however, remove any and all advantages a data source has over repositories.

-There really isn't any reason to do this to your repository, but it will serve as an example how to implement data source as a repository -like service.
+There really isn't any reason to do this to your repository, but it will serve as an example how to implement data source in a repository -like service.

 ```
 public class YourAsyncRepository, IYourAsyncRepository